Azure/azure-powershell/src/Migrate/docs/Set-AzMigrateHCIServerReplication.md

 ### -TargetObjectID
 Specifies the replicating server for which the properties need to be updated.
-The ID should be retrieved using the Get-AzMigrateServerReplication cmdlet.
+The ID should be retrieved using the Get-AzMigrateHCIServerReplication cmdlet.

 ```yaml
 Type: System.String